michelmf/ml_andrew/README.md

 There are three courses in this specialization:

 * Supervised Machine Learning: Regression and Classification
 * Advanced Learning Algorithms
 * Unsupervised Learning, Recommenders, Reinforcement Learning

-# Outcomes From this specialization
+## Outcomes

 By the end of this Specialization, students will be ready to:

-• Build machine learning models in Python using popular machine learning libraries NumPy and scikit-learn.
+* Build machine learning models in Python using popular machine learning libraries NumPy and scikit-learn.

-• Build and train supervised machine learning models for prediction and binary classification tasks, including linear regression and logistic regression.
+* Build and train supervised machine learning models for prediction and binary classification tasks, including linear regression and logistic regression.

-• Build and train a neural network with TensorFlow to perform multi-class classification.
+* Build and train a neural network with TensorFlow to perform multi-class classification.

-• Apply best practices for machine learning development so that your models generalize to data and tasks in the real world.
+* Apply best practices for machine learning development so that your models generalize to data and tasks in the real world.

-• Build and use decision trees and tree ensemble methods, including random forests and boosted trees.
+* Build and use decision trees and tree ensemble methods, including random forests and boosted trees.

-• Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.
+* Use unsupervised learning techniques for unsupervised learning: including clustering and anomaly detection.

-• Build recommender systems with a collaborative filtering approach and a content-based deep learning method.
+* Build recommender systems with a collaborative filtering approach and a content-based deep learning method.

-• Build a deep reinforcement learning model.
+* Build a deep reinforcement learning model.

-# Technologies used
+## Technologies used

 This specialization is taught using the Python Programming Language.
 Some packages used during this course: